Spectrality of random convolutions generated by finitely many Hadamard triples: Introduction

-for all $ |y| <\delta,$ where $k_{x,\mu} =0$ for $x=0$. \end{definition} The equi-positivity condition was first used in \cite{Dutkay-Haussermann-Lai-2019} for self-affine measures with compact support.
-Our definition is more general than the one in~\cite{An-Fu-Lai-2019} since we do not assume that the family $\Phi \sse \mcal{P}(K)$ for some compact subset $K\sse \R^d$.
+for all $ |y| <\delta,$ where $k_{x,\mu} ={\bf 0}$ for $x={\bf 0}$. \end{definition} The equi-positivity condition was first used in \cite{Dutkay-Haussermann-Lai-2019} for the spectrality of self-affine measures.
+Our definition is more general than the one in~\cite{An-Fu-Lai-2019} since we do not assume that all supports of probability measures in $\Phi$ are contained in a common compact subset.
 The two definitions are equivalent for the tight family of probability measures, see Section~\ref{sec_pre} for the definition of tightness.

-The following theorem is a generalization of Theorem 1.2 in~\cite{Dutkay-Lai-2017} and Theorem 3.2 in~\cite{ An-Fu-Lai-2019} for $d= 1$, and it is key to prove our main conclusion Theorem \ref{main-result}.
+The following theorem is a generalization of Theorem 1.2 in~\cite{Dutkay-Lai-2017} and Theorem 3.2 in~\cite{ An-Fu-Lai-2019} for $d= 1$, and it is key to prove Theorem \ref{main-result}.

 \begin{theorem} Let $\set{(N_n, B_n , L_n): n \ge 1}$ be a sequence of Hadamard triples in $\R$.
 Let the probability measure $\mu$ be the weak limit of $\mu_n$ given by \eqref{mu-n}.
-If there exists a subsequence $\{ n_j \}$ of positive integers such that the family $\{ \nu_{>n_j} \}$ is equi-positive, then $\mu$ is a spectral measure. \end{theorem}
+If there exists a subsequence $\{ n_j \}$ of positive integers such that the family $\{ \nu_{>n_j} \}$ is equi-positive, then $\mu$ is a spectral measure with a spectrum in $\Z$. \end{theorem}